 15. Puppy Training Pads – These are disposable pads made of diaper material that can be laid out to absorb potential puppy accidents.

-16. Baby Gates - These can be used to keep your dog out of off-limits rooms.
+16. Baby Gates – These can be used to keep your dog out of off-limits rooms and be bought pretty cheaply.

 Pet Proofing Your Home

-The easiest way to do this is get down on the floor at your dachsund's level.
+The easiest way to do this is to get down on the floor at your dachshund’s level.
 Look around.

 Make sure you put lids on your trashcans as your dachshund will like to look for food and get into the trashcans.